TheRacetrack/racetrack/docs/development/plugins-job-types.md

 ### 7. Create `.racetrackignore` file
 We don't need to incorporate all the local files into a plugin ZIP file.
-We can instruct `racetrack-plugin-bundler` to ignore these files by adding `.racetrackignore` file:
+We can instruct `racetrack` plugin bundler to ignore these files by adding `.racetrackignore` file:
 ```
 Cargo.lock
 target